-Runbox is an email service based in Norway that has been operating for about 20 years (since August 2000).
-In this new and updated Runbox review, we took a closer look and also tested out the service.
-In particular, we wanted to see how it stacks up against other secure email providers and the more intense threat environment of 2021.
+Runbox is an email service based in Norway that has been operating for 20+ years (since August 2000).
+In this new and updated Runbox review, we took a closer look by testing out the service.
+In particular, we wanted to see how it stacks up against other secure email providers and the more intense threat environment of 2023.

 Let’s start by covering the Pros and Cons.